jjwijk/jjwijk/README.md

-# Julian Jean van Wijk
+# 🌟 About Me

-**Software Developer (Frontend/Backend)**
+**Software Developer 🚀**

-I am a Graphic Design Student, freelance computer specialist, and coder based in Rotterdam, The Netherlands.
-Currently, I am studying Graphic Design at the Grafisch Lyceum in Rotterdam and combining my studies with freelance development work.
+Hello there!
+I'm a Graphic Design student based in Rotterdam, The Netherlands.
+I'm passionate about coding, and I'm combining my design skills with freelance development work.

-### Portfolio
+### 🌐 Portfolio
 - [julianjean.com](https://julianjean.com)

-### Contact
+### 📧 Contact
-- For business inquiries, email me at: vanwijk@julianjean.com
+- For business inquiries, you can reach me at: vanwijk@julianjean.com

-You can learn more about me on [my website](https://julianjean.com).
+🌈 You can learn more about me on [my website](https://julianjean.com).
+Let's connect and create something amazing together!